scloud19/SECipedia/AWS/IAM.md

         Outside access
             Create 2 security groups.
 1 for public access/1 for private.

         Don't give people the creds for the main AWS account.
-For example, Setup an
+          It is recommended that you don't even access the main AWS account.
+In this case:
+            Setup an an adminstrator group and add the user to the group.
+Then, the user can access AWS using a special URL and the creds for the IAM user.

     To initially set up everything in the main IAM console, you need to make sure that all of the security "checkmarks" are finished for the Security Status dialog